Kate Beckinsale Thrusts Her Booty Up In The Air In Instagram Workout Video

 Kate Beckinsale doesn’t have to star in blockbuster action move to get rave reviews from her fans.
-All it takes for the 46-year-old actress to receive praise is an 8-second workout video.
+All it takes for the 46-year-old actress to receive praise is an eight-second workout video.

-Kate is best-known for her roles in popular action films like Van Helsing and the Underworld franchise, but she’s also become quite the Instagram star as of late.
+Kate is best known for her roles in popular action films like Van Helsing and the Underworld franchise, but she’s also become quite the Instagram star as of late.
 Her followers enjoy her raunchy sense of humor, including her NSFW taste in cat toys, and they also love it when the actress shows a little skin.
 She did just that on Saturday night, but it was what she was doing in the video that she shared with her 3.4 million followers that really had them raving about how amazing she is.

 In the video, Kate is working out in the gym.
-She’s wearing a black sports bra and a pair of skintight leggings, and she’s utilizing a giant silver exercise ball.
-She has her shins positioned on top of the ball, and her hands are on the ground in a push-up position.
+She’s wearing a black sports bra and a pair of skintight leggings while utilizing a giant silver exercise ball.
+The actress has her shins positioned on top of the ball, and her hands are on the ground in a push-up position.
 She uses her legs to pull the ball towards her, thrusting her butt high up into the air as she does so.
-She then returns to her starting position before doing a push-up and repeating the difficult move.
-Near the end of the video, she turns her head toward the camera.
-Even though she’s working hard, she manages to laugh and smile.
+Kate then returns to her starting position before doing a push-up and repeating the difficult move.
+Near the end of the video, she turns her head toward the camera, managing to laugh and smile even if she’s working hard.

 Beckinsale’s followers had a lot to say about the video, which was viewed almost 63,000 times over the course of one hour.